dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 ## *Feats*
 **Charge**: When moving while sprinting, you gain stacks of a buff which increases the damage modifier of the next melee attack you make.
 An attack benefiting from any number of these stacks increases its Cleave value by 1.
 You can accrue a number of these stacks up to your Valor.
 While fatigued, you do not take penalties to your combat stats.

-**Battle Stamina**: Whenever you kill an enemy with a weapon attack, heal HP equal to 4 plus the enemy's tier, times the enemy's tier.
-So for tiers 1, 2, and 3, that's 5, 12, and 21.
+**Battle Stamina**: Whenever you kill an enemy with a weapon attack, heal HP equal to 4 plus the enemy's tier, times the enemy's tier, plus 1.
+So for tiers 0, 1, 2, and 3, that's 1, 6, 13, and 22.

 **Berserk**: When you make a “Reckless” attack, any critical attack except “Cautious”, or spend a turn bonestuck, you gain a stack of the “Berserk” buff that grants small bonuses to dodge and armor and large bonuses to melee damage and accuracy.
 You can accrue a number of berserk stacks equal to your Valor.
 Stacks are lost at a rate of 1 each round you do not gain a stack.